Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Feasible proposals

 \begin{ex} Here we consider a simple example in which the dynamics of a chemical reaction network are approximated by a system of stochastic differential equations.
-The actual example in section \ref{sec:examples} is slightly more complicated.
 Suppose we have four reactions among chemicals $A$, $B$ and $C$:

 The amount of the chemicals $A$, $B$, $C$ at time $t$ can be modelled as a pure jump Markov process which can subsequently be approximated by the diffusion process $X_t \in \RR^3$ which solves the \emph{Chemical Langevin Equation} (\cite{Fuchs}, chapter 4)